 DO YOU SEE?

 After my time in the pit, I finally feel as though I can face my work environment.
 This is the final hurdle.
-I'm going to break the glass ceiling, but first I need to start with the door.
+I'm going to break the glass ceiling, but first I need to start with the door:

 Sadly, this article doesn’t have the budget for me to get my house done up by Bobby Berk, the backbone of Queer Eye’s Fab Five, who renovates people’s homes and, in doing so, materially improves their lives.
-But: important to show I'm willing, isn’t it?
+But: important to show willing, isn’t it?
 So I give my desk a quick tidy.

-All set.
-I do a spot of relevant reading now that I'm almost a zen girlboss.
+All set, I do a spot of relevant reading now that I'm almost a zen girlboss.

 If you're a fan of Queer Eye, you’ll know that the Heroes always do a final task to show their friends and colleagues that they’ve become a brand new person.
-The whole point of this exercise is for me to stop presenting myself at work like a small child, and become the Empowered Woman I always knew I could be.
-So what better end point than for me to lead a meeting, about important business things, like synergy and so on?
+The whole point of this exercise is for me to stop presenting myself at work like a small child, and become the Empowered Woman I always knew I could be: so what better end point than for me to lead a meeting, about important business things, like synergy and so on?

 "Hi everyone.
 I'm really happy to be here with you all today," I say.
 Hopefully you have noticed my incredible transformation.
 I am all of your bosses now."
 I’m on fire and they all love it.
 I've evolved – no longer a tiny, hoodie-wearing Pikachu, but a Lean In Raichu.
 I’ve been Queer Eye’d.*Though I've been taking the piss out of myself, my Queer Eye-adjacent experience did encourage me to think about how others see me, and about my confidence in general.
-During my time with Tan, I was struck by how constructive and heartfelt all of his comments were, and though I won't be making a habit of leading work meetings, what the experience did impress upon me is how fully and comfortably Tan—and the rest of the Fab Five, though I didn't meet them—seem to inhabit their own skin.
+During my time with Tan, I was struck by how constructive and heartfelt all of his comments were, and though I won't be making a habit of leading work meetings, what the experience did impress on me is how fully and comfortably Tan (and the rest of the Fab Five, though I didn't meet them!) seems to inhabit his own skin.
 It was very genuinely inspirational, and his suggestions did, let’s be honest, make me look quite a lot better.So the moral of the story, ultimately, is this: viva Queer Eye, viva Tan France, viva me going in ball pits for my job.Queer Eye series three drops on Netflix on Friday the 15th of March.@hiyalauren / @bekkylonsdalephoto